What Is A Termite Management Plan?

 Sometimes, a home will not be suitable for a chemical barrier due to how it’s situated on the property.
 When this happens the next best form of protection is to install bait stations.
 In this case, we strategically install Trelona bait stations around the home.
 These baits are filled with treated timber which is digested by termites and transferred through the colony.
 Whilst its not as effective as a chemical barrier, it can help prevent termites.
 Bait stations require regular monitoring and need replacing every 5 years or if they have been eaten by termites.

 Due to the elusive nature of termites, there is no product or method currently available that provides 100% protection against termites.
-Once you have a termite management plan in place it’s important to still have annual termite inspections to ensure that chemical barrier/bait stations haven’t been breached.
+Even once you have a termite management plan in place it’s important to still have annual termite inspections.
+This ensures the chemical barrier or bait stations haven’t been compromised or breached.
 For example, termites can still enter a property via the roof even if a chemical barrier has been installed around the property.

 Reducing the risk of termites attacking your home